∙ The Cost of Trade Disruptions at Different Stages of Development (with J. C. Conesa, M. J. Delventhal, and G. Raveendranathan).

 ∙ Calculating the Equilibria of Heterogeneous-Firm Trade Models (with T. J. Kehoe and K. J. Ruhl).

 ∙ Gains from Trade with Variable Trade Elasticities (with W. J. Brooks), International Economic Review, vol. 60(4), November 2019, 1619-1646.IDEAS linkWe derive the "ACR equation" with non-homothetic preferences (now the trade elasticity is a function rather than a constant).
-Welfare gains are about 25% larger than what usually predicted.
+The trade elasticity increases with import penetration and welfare gains are about 25% larger than what usually predicted.

 ∙ Trade Liberalization and Firm Productivity: Estimation Methods Matter (with J. M. Kealey and C. Sosa-Padilla), Economic Inquiry, vol. 57(3), July 2019, 1272-1283.IDEAS linkTrade liberalization does not increase firm productivity if one uses new estimation methods, like GNR.